How Niching Down Can Help You Get More ClientsAn interview with Jess Peterson

 - Mighty Oak’s original projects

-“There’s plenty of negative stories out there in media, so we try to bring the positive voice and bright colors into every project.”
+“There’s plenty of negative stories out there in media, so we try to bring a positive voice and bright colors into every project.”
 5:01

 “It’s very hard to grow and do all the things at once.
 You can’t be good at all the things at once and your brain can’t possibly tackle all that information” 20:36